ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 Are you starting to see the difference?
 Do you sense the benefits?
 Designing UI components with tags and attributes is fun!
 But it’s also better.
 It’s objectively better:

-* Enables UI engineers to think in terms of components with high-level APIs rather than dumb elements with a list of classes
+* Enables UI engineers to implement components with high-level APIs rather than dumb elements with a list of classes
 * No more OOCSS, BEM, or similar attempts to engineer around the problems with class-based design
-* Avoids meaningless boilerplate tags in your code
+* Custom tags have strong semantic meaning and are easily identifiable vs. div/span with classes
-* The class attribute is rarely needed and when it is it’s not polluting your component’s design
+* The class attribute is still usable and when it is used it’s not polluting your component’s API
-* Uniformity of markup because custom components will have the same declarative style as standard ones, e.g. <loader disabled> and <button disabled>
+* Uniformity of markup because custom components use tags and attributes just like standard HTML elements
-* Using tags and attributes is officially supported, it’s how custom HTML is supposed to be done
+* Using custom tags and attributes is officially supported!
+This is how custom HTML is supposed to be done
 * Doing so sets you up for future improvements.
 Let’s get into that now

 Creating and sharing custom components is a commitment.
 Your components will evolve and have new capabilities added to them over time just like the standard ones.
 Let’s look at the possible evolution of a custom Alert (aka Callout) component: